 Please contact the Parish Office to find out the time and place of the next pre-baptism session.

-Godparents must be baptized, confirmed, and practicing Catholics, 16 years of age or older and a person other than a parent or adoptive parent of the child.
-At least one godparent must be named.
+Sponsors/godparents must be baptized, confirmed, and practicing Catholics, 16 years of age or older and a person other than a parent or adoptive parent of the child.
+At least one must be named, but no more than two (one male and one female).
 A Christian witness—that is, a baptized non-Catholic—may also be selected.
 Christian witnesses must also be 16 years of age or older and not the parent or adoptive parents.
-Grandparents may serve as godparents or as Christian witnesses.
+Grandparents may serve as sponsors/godparents or as Christian witnesses.

 What should my child wear?